Indicia-Team/support_files/Elasticsearch/docs/samples.md

 If you are planning to hold sensitive records in your index then the suggested approach is to contain 2 copies of each record, one blurred and one at full precision.
 Then we can use a filter on an index alias to limit the searched records appropriately.
-To achieve this, copy your occurrences-http-indicia.conf configuration file to a file called occurrences-http-indicia-sensitive.conf.
+To achieve this, copy your samples-http-indicia.conf configuration file to a file called samples-http-indicia-sensitive.conf.
 You also need to create a new project in the REST API on the warehouse which has the same configuration as your existing project, but a different ID so that sensitive record syncing can be tracked.
 This project's configuration needs to be amended to enable access to the sensitive records report since